argonne-lcf/user-guides/docs/aurora/programming-models/openmp-aurora.md

 ------------------------------------------------------------------------- /opt/aurora/23.073.0/modulefiles -------------------------------------------------------------------------\
    oneapi/eng-compiler/2022.12.30.003 (L)    oneapi/release/2022.12.30.001
 ```
-The additional oneAPI modules can be loaded with 'module load oneapi/eng-compiler/2023.10.15.002' for example.
+The additional oneAPI modules can be loaded with `module load oneapi/eng-compiler/2023.10.15.002`, for example.

 ## Building on Aurora